nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given criteria is invalid.

     * 1a1.
-FRIDAY shows an error message.
+FRIDAY shows an error message listing the accepted criteria.

       Use case resumes at step 1.

 * 1b.
 The given order is invalid.

     * 1b1.
-FRIDAY shows an error message.
+FRIDAY shows an error message listing the accepted orders.

       Use case resumes at step 1.